-Patricia Jerido is a program officer at U.S. Programs' Special Initiatives and Partnerships Unit.
+Patricia Jerido is a program officer with the Special Special Initiatives and Partnerships Unit of U.S. Programs.
 Her prior experience includes eight years as a social worker and community organizer on human rights issues in the Manhattan Borough President’s Office, and as co-director for Client Services at the Minority Taskforce on AIDS, where she worked with women incarcerated at Rikers Island.

 Since 1999, Jerido has worked as a program officer and consultant to foundations and nonprofits working on economic, health, and leadership development issues.
 As a program officer for health and safety at the Ms. Foundation for Women, she managed three funds covering reproductive rights, women and AIDS, and sexuality education.